Why We Gather: Part I

 This drive has been recognized and studied by secular anthropologists and social scientists.
 Their research tells us that humans gather several reasons.
 These include:

-• The need for safety and security.
-There’s safety in numbers.
+• The need for safety and security: There’s safety in numbers.
 Being together is vital to survival.
 Isolation means death—not only physical death, but mental and spiritual death as well.

-• The desire to work toward shared goals.
-As independent as we want to be, there are things we can’t do alone.
+• The desire to work toward shared goals: As independent as we want to be, there are things we can’t do alone.
 We gather to work toward goals that couldn’t be done with fewer people.
 Achieving these goals isn’t merely through the division of labor, but also through the motivation, accountability, and support that’s required to reach it.
 Through cooperation, we pool and leverage our individual strengths to get the job done.

-• The need for mutual support and encouragement.
-Humans were made for connection.
+• The need for mutual support and encouragement: Humans were made for connection.
 People gather to support one another mentally and emotionally.
 Our interactions provide context through which we weigh our own thoughts and actions.
 Despite advances in telecommunication technology, there’s something about being in the physical presence of others that “digital presence” can’t replace.

 • A desire to share experiences.
 People gather to share their common experiences.
 This not only includes doing things with others, but also talking to others outside the group about the things they experienced.
 By telling the story of our own experiences, we bring others into that experience.

-If you think about it, it’s only in such an assembly that we can completely satisfy the need to:
+It’s only in such an assembly that we can completely satisfy the need to:

-• Rest in the safety and security (since we rest in Christ who is in our midst)
+• Rest in the safety and security (since we rest in Christ who is in our midst–Matt.
+11:28; 1 Peter 5:7; Heb.
+4:9-10)

 • If Christians were free to gather in a way that aligned with the Lord’s communal design, what would their gatherings look like?